mggg-states/WA-shapefiles/README.md

-# Benton County, Washington Election Shapefiles
+# Washington Election Shapefiles (Benton County, Pierce County)
 This shapefile was obtained from the State of Washington and processed by members of the Metric Geometry and Gerrymandering Group (MGGG) and Geodata Bootcamp (GDBC) alum Camryn Hollarsmith.

 ## Sources
-The Benton county precinct shapefile was obtained from the [Washington Secretary of State](https://www.sos.wa.gov/elections/research/precinct-shapefiles.aspx).
-Election data come from the [Washington Secretary of State Elections Division](https://results.vote.wa.gov/results/20161108/benton/).
+The county precinct shapefiles were obtained from the [Washington Secretary of State](https://www.sos.wa.gov/elections/research/precinct-shapefiles.aspx).
+Election data come from the [Washington Secretary of State Elections Division](https://results.vote.wa.gov/results/20161108/).
 2010 Decennial Census demographic data were downloaded from the [Census API](https://api.census.gov/data/2010/dec/sf1).
 The 2010 census block shapefile for all of Washington state was downloaded from the US Census Bureau’s [TIGER/Line Shapefiles](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html).

 ## Processing
 Some very minor boundary edits were necessary to validate the geometry.
-Demographic data was aggregated from the block level using MGGG’s proration software.
+Demographic data were aggregated from the block level using MGGG’s proration software.

 ## Metadata
 * `STATE`: State